enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 Page Controller
 ---------------

-A **page controller** is a JavaScript file that handles requests such as GET and POST.
+A `page controller <../developer/modules/page/controller.html>`_ is a JavaScript file that handles requests such as GET and POST.
 Controllers usually pass dynamic values to an HTML view file.
 No values are passed in the example below, but the view file is specified and rendered with the Thymeleaf templating engine.

-Create a folder called ``hello`` inside the ``src/main/resources/site/pages`` directory.
+- Create a folder called ``hello`` inside the ``src/main/resources/site/pages`` directory.
 Then create the two files specified below inside the ``hello`` folder:

 ``src/main/resources/site/pages/hello/hello.js``

 .. literalinclude:: code/page-initial/hello.js
    :language: js

-The view is a simple HTML file.
+The `view`  below is a simple HTML file.
 This file will be updated later to handle dynamic content.

 ``src/main/resources/site/pages/hello/hello.html``